tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_item.md

     print "OnCollectiblePickup works!"
 ```

- * Called when a player collects an item
+ * Called when the player collects an item
  * No return behavior

 ## OnItemResearch